 Email your MP and ask them to support our cause.
 Use this template, but you can personalise it to tell your story – heartfelt emails work best.
 Explain why social care workers deserve better.
 Click this link to find out who your MP is and their email address.
 Or you can ask for a meeting with your them to discuss this issue.

-More information, links and resources
+More information, reports and resources

-The UK Homecare Association calculates in 2020/21 that the minimum hourly price to effectively cover the costs of social care should be £20.69.
+The UK Homecare Association calculates that, in 2020/21 the minimum hourly price to effectively cover the costs of social care should be £20.69.
 Read report.

 The Fawcett Society published research and found that the majority of the public agree that social care workers are undervalued and they support higher pay for care workers.